meghanlacoste/FrequencyTable/README.md

             e.printStackTrace();
         }

-    } // end of main method
+    } // end of main string
-} // end of class
+} // end of main clas